FAQ

 Places to look for internships and job opportunities:

 There is no official study abroad program associated with MACS, and the cohort nature of the program makes fitting a study abroad into your schedule more challenging than in some other programs, but it is still very possible.
 There are no required MACS courses in the summer, so looking for summer opportunities is a simple approach.
-The first year students are in the MACS program, they are expected to complete the core course series.
+The first year students in the MACS program are expected to complete the core course series.
 While it is possible to miss one of these quarters and still stay on track through substituting a similar course, delays and difficulties with prerequisites could come up.
 Doing a study abroad during the final year of the program presents the best options.
-For students starting in the program in 2022 or later, if you want to do a fall study abroad it would be best to take both MACS 301 and MACS 304 in the Fall of your first year (or just 301 for those entering the program in 2021) since those required courses are offered only in the fall.
-If you are looking towards winter of your final year, then you'll want to be sure you have found an option for your capstone as an internship or faculty guided research (494 or 495) since the course based capstone is only offered in Winter.
-Spring of the final year is more challenging because Comminicating Marine Science is only offered in the spring, and there is no clear substitute for it.
+If you want to do a fall study abroad program, it would be best to take both MACS 301 and MACS 304 in the Fall of your first year since those required courses are offered only in the Fall.
+If you are looking towards Winter of your final year, then you'll want to be sure you have found a capstone option since you will need to take MACS 496: Communicating Marine Science Spring of your final year in MACS and therefore have to have completed your capstone before this time.
+Spring of the final year is more challenging because Communicating Marine Science is only offered in the spring, and there is no clear substitute for it.
 This would work best if your study abroad opportunity had a strong writing and communication element that could be substituted for this requirement.
+Another option is to study abroad before you enter the MACS major, assuming you are well on track to complete your preparatory courses.

 Please check out the Career Guide page.

 Go out on boats?
 Definitely!
 Snorkel?
 Probably!
 Scuba dive?
 Maybe!
 Many MACS and other marine-related courses involve field work on university research vessels.
-If you are interested in snorkeling, a few marine-related courses typically include optional snorkeling activities.
+If you are interested in snorkeling, we usually do this during the SPMC residential week and a few marine-related courses typically include optional snorkeling activities.
 As for scuba diving, this takes considerable training.
 The best thing you can do to prepare to become a research diver is to start working on your recreational scuba certifications in your free time.
+SPMC has started to offer a scientific diving certification class for those students who are already open-water certified.
+This is typically offered in Summer and Winter every year.
 Learn more about the university diving program.

 Do you have more questions?
 Contact us at MACSadvising@wwu.edu.